Zen to Go Logo

 How to measure the real impact of your program?

-Quantitative metrics: simple yet powerful
+Quantitative metrics: simple but powerful

 • Pulse surveys (before and after): A short questionnaire before starting and repeated quarterly.
-Questions like "On a scale from 1 to 10, how would you rate your stress level this week?" will give you solid comparative data.
+Questions like "On a scale of 1 to 10, how would you rate your stress level this week?" will give you solid comparative data.

 The value of the qualitative: the stories that connect